 Age of Rig Veda

 There is a huge controversy among scholars concerning the time of composition of Rig Veda.
 The Rig Veda is much more archaic as compared to other Indo-Aryan texts and it was for this reason that the text attracted the attention of different western scholarship.
-The Rig Veda documents an early phase of Vedic religion.
-There are firm cultural and linguistic similarities of Rig Veda with early Iranian Avesta, deducing from the Proto-Indo-Iranian times, often linked with the early Andronovo culture of ca. 2000 BC.
+It documents an early phase of Vedic religion and has firm cultural and linguistic similarities with early Iranian Avesta, deducing from the Proto-Indo-Iranian times, often linked with the early Andronovo culture of CA. 2000 BC.
 Different scholars place the work in slightly different time frames.
 Professor Max Muller fixes the composition of the text from 1200 B.C. to 1000 B.C., whereas, Tilak fixes it as 6000 B.C. and Professor Jacobi in 4500 B.C.
 However, a general belief goes that Rig Veda, the oldest of the four Vedas and the most revered one, was composed about 1500 B.C. in the Punjab (Sapta Sindhu) region and codified about 600 B.C.

 Context of Rig Veda

 This text is one of the oldest in Sanskrit language as well as in any other Indo-European languages.
 Rig Veda reflects a polytheism that is mainly concerned with the propitiation of divinities associated with the sky and the atmosphere.
 Most aspects of Vedic science like the practice of yoga, meditation, mantra and Ayurveda can be found in the Rig Veda and still use many terms that come from it.
 Thus, when the term Vedic is given to any layer of the Vedic teachings including the Bhagavad Gita, primarily, then it applies to the Rig Veda.
 The Rig Veda consists of concepts, phenomena and items, and fragmentary references to possible historical events, notably the struggle between the early Vedic people and their enemies.

 A number of spiritual leaders gave their sayings and thoughts in the form of hymns and these hymns form a huge collection which is assimilated together in the Rig Veda.
 The hymns of the Rig Veda are composed in Vedic Sanskrit.
 Several renowned Yogis and scholars who owned a higher degree of understanding with regard to the deeper aspects of life were the composers of these hymns.
 A majority of the hymns in the Rig Veda are written in the praise of God.
 Each of the hymns possesses about ten lines on an average, in Sanskrit language.
 These hymns of the Rig Veda are regarded as the oldest form of Sanskrit mantras and have been continuously in use from the ancient times.